 Benefits:

-• Regulatory Favorability: Often more acceptable under natural or organic labeling standards.
+• Regulatory Favorability: Usually easier to attain accreditation under natural or organic standards.

 Sources: